-In this guide, we’ll walk you through everything you need to consider to select the ideal industrial floor paint, whether you're coating concrete, wood, or metal.
-We’ll also highlight different types of coatings, their benefits, and recommend top brands trusted across the UK.
+In this guide, we will walk you through everything you need to consider to select the ideal industrial floor paint, whether you are coating concrete, wood, or metal.
+We will also highlight different types of coatings, their benefits, and recommend top brands trusted across the UK.

 Factors to Consider When Choosing Industrial Floor Paint